-This oral exam is given in the beginning of the second year.
+This oral exam is given in the beginning of the second year (typically in the 3rd full week of September, although minor variations in schedule are possible in response to student, faculty and University schedules).
 The purpose of the exam is to review the student’s progress through the pre-thesis research program conducted during the fall, spring, and summer of the first year.
 It also assists in training students to give formal presentations of scientific research, even at preliminary stages.
 There is no special report required in advance of the test.
 The reporting requirement is that a research report needs to be in place for each of the three periods of conducted research (fall, spring, and summer).
 It is understood that some of these projects may be just past the level of a reading course, while others may be an actual research paper to be published.
-At the time of the exam, students give a 20-minute presentation on the motivation, background, and progress made in their research.
-The first 10 minutes should be accessible and interesting to a broad audience and the last 10 containing more specialized parts.
+At the time of the exam, students give a 15-minute presentation on the motivation, background, and progress made in their research.
+The first 10 minutes should be accessible and interesting to a broad audience and the last 5 containing more specialized parts.
 The next 15 minutes are spent fielding questions from the committee.
 The questions will focus on the research presented, but they can reach beyond that to explore how well the student understands connections beyond their narrow field of research.
 The last 10 minutes are used for committee discussion.
 The committees consist of three faculty members from all areas of physics, with special care given to avoid using a student’s research sponsor.
 The student is later provided with oral and/or written feedback from the departmental adviser(s).

 Step 2: Graduate Board Oral (GBO) Examination

 This is the University’s official Graduate Board Examination.
 The purpose of the exam is to:

 - Test the depth and breadth of the student’s knowledge in physics and astronomy and his/her reasoning ability